 Increasing your motorcycle’s fuel efficiency is no big deal.
 There are some very basic things that you can do, from tuning your bike to following some strategic riding styles.

 - The primary thing to do is have a regular check-up of your motorcycle’s engine.
-Following a simple service routine, usually outlined by the manufacturer, will help efficiency in the long term.
+Following a simple service routine, usually outlined by the manufacturer, will help maintain efficiency over the long term.

-- Regular checking and maintenance of air filters and oil filters will keep the bike running at tip top shape.
+- Regular checking and maintenance of air filters and oil filters will keep the bike running well.

-- Checking fluid levels: oil, brake fluid, transmission fluid etc… will keep the bike running smoothly and as efficiently as possible.
+- Checking fluid levels, oil, brake fluid and transmission fluid, will keep the bike running smoothly and as efficiently as possible.

 - The right grade of fuel also plays a vital role in the smooth production of power.
-However, it is very common for there to only be on e type of fuel available in filling stations in Vietnam.
+However, it is very common for there to only be one type of fuel available at filling stations in Vietnam.